Join us at Monster SCALE Summit for 50+ engineering talks and trainings | Free & online March 11-12 | Register now

 ScyllaDB Ltd. To: Maskit 4, Building C, Herzliya 4673304, Israel

-UPDATES:
+(L) UPDATES:

 PART III: OTHER CALIFORNIA OBLIGATIONS

 Do Not Track Settings: Cal.
 Bus.
 And Prof. Code Section 22575 also requires us to notify you how we deal with the “Do Not Track” settings in your browser.
 As of the effective date listed above, there is no commonly accepted response for Do Not Track signals initiated by browsers.
-Therefore, we so not respond to the Do Not Track settings.
+Therefore, we do not respond to the Do Not Track settings.
 Do Not Track is a privacy preference you can set in your web browser to indicate that you do not want certain information about your web page visits tracked and collected across websites.
-For more details, including how to turn on Do Not Track, visit: www.donottrack.us.
+For more details, including how to turn on Do Not Track, visit: https://www.eff.org/issues/do-not-track.